benhurley/pretty-tickets/README.md

 ## From Purchase to Presentation, We've Got You Covered

-Transform your recent purchase into a beautiful ticket replica made for gifting.
+Transform purchases into beautiful ticket replicas made for gifting digitally.

 ![Homepage](./public/screenshot.png)